cspanring/ember-cli-auth0-lock/README.md

 # Ember-cli-auth0-lock

-Add basic support for the [Auth0] authentication services to your Ember CLI project.

-This addon **requires** an [Auth0] account and application.
+This addon wraps the [Auth0 Lock] library and adds basic support for the [Auth0] authentication service to an Ember CLI project.
+It **requires** an [Auth0] account and application to be setup.

 ## Installation